sergiopvilar/sergiovilar.github.io/_posts/2016-12-27-rails-5-development-environment-with-docker.md

 I usually write about my experiments in pet projects and this post is a result of a lot of experiments to finally get an acceptable result for a Rails 5 development environment with Docker.

-I'm a estusiast about simplifying development environments and I had the need to implement this docker environment in a Rails 5 projects sooooo le'ts get started.
+I'm a enthusiast about simplifying development environments and I had the need to implement this docker environment in a Rails 5 projects sooooo le'ts get started.

 ### Building the Dockerfile